MrHelwa/Compiler_Project-/README.md

-A demo wiht C# for one phase of the phases designing a compiler whcich is Lexical analyser
+A demo with C# for one phase of the phases designing a compiler, whcich is a Lexical analyser